 Like hundreds of other couples, do you also feel, “I struggle to communicate with my partner”?
 If yes, keep reading to find out 11 ways to improve communication in relationships and develop deeper connections with your loved ones.

 Related Reading: 12 Characteristics Of A Successful Marriage

 1. Listen as intently as you talk

 One of the biggest hindrances in quality communication is assumption.
-Nothing is certain in anybody’s life.
+You know our lives are extremely unpredictable and volatile.
 Your husband could be quiet because of a bad day at work.
 Your girlfriend could be late because she was stuck in traffic.
 Assuming the worst is only going to make you lash out unnecessarily at your partner.
 In fact, it can come in the way of healthy communication in a new relationship when you still don’t know much about your partner and hesitate to direct questions at them.

-Being able to understand other’s situation helps you become empathetic.
-Empathy in a dialogue makes you a better listener, which in turn improves communication in relationships.
-Eliminate all possibilities of “must bes” in your thoughts and let your partner reason for their faults by themselves.
+Being able to understand others’ situations helps you become empathetic.
+Empathy in a dialogue makes you a better listener, which in turn results in better communication with your partner.
+Eliminate all possibilities of the ‘must be’ factor in your thoughts and let your partner explain the reason for their seemingly inconsiderate behavior by themselves.

 4. Honesty is the key

 Silent treatments and lies are the two biggest culprits of the communication gap in relationships.
 The first step to getting rid of the gap is to be honest with yourself, and the second step is to be honest with your partner.
 Lying about how you feel might temporarily avert the situation, but it’s going to come back as a bigger threat in the future.
 For couples deeply in love, it could get uncomfortable to talk about how one really feels.
 However, immediate honesty is better than long-term regret.